 Our online ACLS certification course includes understanding the physiology of the heart, overview of BLS and ACLS, ACLS Pharmacology, and AED training.
 The course is best suited for healthcare/medical professionals.
 It has 2 years validity.
 A group of 5 or more can take advantage of group discounts.

-Asystole or ‘flatline’ is associated with no cardiac electrical activity, no contraction of the heart muscle and no cardiac output.
-Flatline is when there is a straight line on the monitor, but asystole is when there is an actual absence of electrical activity.
+ACLS Asystole or ‘flatline’ is associated with no cardiac electrical activity, no contraction of the heart muscle and no cardiac output.
+Flatline is when there is a straight line on the monitor in the situation of post cardiac, but asystole is when there is an actual absence of electrical activity.
 The first step is to ensure that it is an actual asystole by making sure of the following: